Steven Moya: Detroit Tigers

-He was called up by the Tigers on September 8, 2015, as a September call-up.
+Moya was called up by the Tigers on September 8, 2015, as a September call-up.
 He was 4-for-25 in nine September games.

-On March 26, 2016, he was optioned to the Triple-A Toledo Mud Hens.

-On May 12, 2016, he was recalled from Triple A. He was optioned back to Toledo later, but was recalled again on June 16, 2016, upon an injury to the Tigers starting right fielder, J. D. Martinez.
-Moya was optioned back to AAA Toledo on July 17, 2016.
+On March 26, 2016, Moya was optioned to the Triple-A Toledo Mud Hens.
+On May 12, he was recalled from Triple-A. He was optioned back to Toledo later on, but was recalled again on June 16, following an injury to the Tigers' starting right fielder, J. D. Martinez.
+Moya was optioned back to Toledo on July 17,.
 After batting .324 in June with four home runs, he was 3-for-23 in July and had some defensive lapses in right field.
 Manager Brad Ausmus stated he wanted Moya to work on his outfield defense in a "less stressful environment".
-He was outrighted to Triple-A on March 31, 2017, and split the year between Triple-A Toledo and Double-A Erie, accumulating a .213/.272/.405 slash line with 18 home runs and 50 RBI.
+Moya was removed from the 40-man roster and sent outright to Triple-A on March 31, 2017, and split the year between Triple-A Toledo and Double-A Erie, accumulating a .213/.272/.405 slash line with 18 home runs and 50 RBI.
 Moya elected free agency on November 6 and has not played a Major League game since.